pantheon-systems/documentation/source/_docs/shibboleth-sso.md

       'store.sql.password' => $db['password'],
     ```

-5. With configuration completed, add SimpleSaml files to your repository:
+5. With configuration completed, commit the changes to your SimpleSAMLphp files:

     ```
     git add private/simplesamlphp-1.14.x